 Table 2: Historic metallurgical recoveries - Huampar

 | ROM - 67,734 t mined

 | Plant Recoveries

-Existing mine infrastructure is well maintained and includes a 600-person camp and a fully permitted 400-tonne-per-day (tpd) mineral processing plant is on site.
-The large 1,450-hectare land package has seen limited historic exploration and Trevali believes that there is excellent potential to discover additional mineralization with the ultimate aim of recommencing mining operations.*
+Existing mine infrastructure includes a 600-person camp and a previously permitted 400-tonne-per-day (tpd) mineral processing plant.
+The 1,450-hectare land package has seen limited historic exploration and Trevali believes that there is potential to discover additional mineralization with the ultimate aim of recommencing mining operations.*